pjiaquan/Focus_always_and_replay/README.md

+("Always focus and learn")[https://github.com/pjiaquan/Focus_always_and_replay/blob/1a40a0fa658aa8c1f36db5826dedae4d59f4a491/play-min.png]

 Always and Replay if Video is Paused UserScript

 This script is designed for use with Tampermonkey and is intended to automatically play videos on `https://iedu.foxconn.com/*`.
 It ensures that the video stays in focus and replays if paused, aiding in learning more efficiently.